Charlotte Amalie, U.S. Virgin Islands: Religion

 According to the CIA World Factbook, more than 95 percent of the people describe themselves as Christians.
 42% are Baptist, 34% Catholic and 17% Episcopalian.
-There are also Jewish, Hindu and Muslim populations of European, Middle Eastern and Caribbean origin.
+There are also Jewish, Hindu and Muslim populations of European, Middle Eastern, and Caribbean origin.

+Historic Places of Worship

-The city's Saints Peter and Paul Cathedral is the episcopal see of the Roman Catholic Diocese of Saint Thomas, which covers the American Virgin Islands and is the sole suffragan of the Metropolitan Archdiocese of Washington (D.C.).
+The town's Saints Peter and Paul Cathedral is the episcopal see of the Roman Catholic Diocese of Saint Thomas, which covers the American Virgin Islands and is the sole suffragan of the Metropolitan Archdiocese of Washington (D.C.).

 Saint Thomas is home to one of the oldest Jewish communities in the Western Hemisphere as Sephardic Jews began to settle the island in the 18th century as traders and merchants.
-The St. Thomas Synagogue in Charlotte Amalie is the second oldest synagogue in the United States.
+The St. Thomas Synagogue in Charlotte Amalie is the second oldest synagogue in the western hemisphere and oldest under the United States flag.

+US Virgin Islands, Frederick Evangelical Lutheran Church was founded in 1666.
+The present structure was completed in 1793.

+The Episcopal Diocese of the Virgin Islands (Anglican Church) is a diocese of the Episcopal Church in the United States of America (ECUSA/T.E.C) which includes both the United States Virgin Islands and the British Virgin Islands.
+The diocese is a part of Province II of the Episcopal Church.

 Languages and literacy

 More than 95 percent of the population are literate.

 Although English is the official language, most people speak a dialect called Virgin Islands Creole, which differs from standard English in many ways.
 Virgin Islands Creole is used informally and standard United States English (spoken with a uniquely Virgin Islands accent) is usually preferred in school, at work and in more formal conversations.
 Most older children and adults can quickly switch between Virgin Islands Creole and United States English.
-Spanish is spoken by 16.8% and French Patois is spoken by 6.6% of the city's population.
-While Spanish is spoken by migrants from Puerto Rico (US) and immigrants from the Dominican Republic, creoles are spoken by immigrants from St. Barthelemy, Dominica and Haiti; Dutch and Papiamento are spoken by immigrants from Saba, Aruba, St. Maarten and Curacao.
+Spanish is spoken by 16.8% and French Patois is spoken by 6.6% of the town's population.
+While Spanish is spoken by migrants from Puerto Rico (US) and immigrants from the Dominican Republic, creoles are spoken by immigrants from St. Barthelemy, Dominica and Haiti; Dutch and Papiamento are spoken by immigrants from Saba, Aruba, St. Maarten and Curaçao.

 Economy

 The economy is based on tourism, handicrafts, jewelry, and the production of rum, bay rum, and jams.
-As well as being the USVI's political capital, the city is the port capital of the U.S. Virgin Islands.
+As well as being the USVI's political capital, "the City" is the port capital of the U.S. Virgin Islands.
 Charlotte Amalie is the third most popular cruise ship destination in the Caribbean Sea.
 Up to eleven cruise ships can occupy the harbor on any given day, though usually there are about five.